Frequency-Selective Modeling and Analysis for OFDM-Integrated Wideband Pinching-Antenna Systems: Transmission Model of OFDM PASS

 Let $d_{u,n} = ||\boldsymbol{\psi}_u - ({x}_n, 0, h)||$ denote the distance between the user and PA $n$.
 Assuming isotropic PA, the free-space channel channel ${h}_{n,p}$ between the user and PA $n$ can be expressed as

 The end-to-end effective channel gain for subcarrier $p$ via PA $n$ can be expressed as

-where {$T(f_p)$, $\alpha''_{n,p}(f_p)$ and ${h}_{n,p}$ represent the in-waveguide propagation, the waveguide-PA coupling, the free-space propagation, respectively.} The total effective channel gain for subcarrier $p$ is the coherent sum from PA locations $\mathbf{x}=[{x}_1, \ldots, {x}_N]$ and can be expressed as
+where $T(f_p)$, $\alpha''_{n,p}(f_p)$ and ${h}_{n,p}$ represent the in-waveguide propagation, the waveguide-PA coupling, the free-space propagation, respectively\footnote{{For the case of uplink PASS, the bidirectional power split at coupling and cumulative leakage during in-waveguide propagation should be considered.
+Hence, the overall end-to-end uplink channel differs from the downlink channel.
+However, the fundamental frequency dependent behavior of PASS analyzed in this letter, such as waveguide dispersion and frequency-selective fading, are equally critical in the uplink.}}.
+The total effective channel gain for subcarrier $p$ is the coherent sum from PA locations $\mathbf{x}=[{x}_1, \ldots, {x}_N]$ and can be expressed as

 Suppose AP transmits symbol $s_p$ with power $P_p$ on subcarrier $p$, the received signal at the user over subcarrier $p$ can be expressed as

 where \(z_p \sim \mathcal{CN}(0, \sigma^2)\) denotes Gaussian noise.
 The received signal-to-noise ratio (SNR) can be expressed as